The Cairngorms Up-Close: Gallery

 Where and when encountered: Nethy Bridge on 30 August 2024

 About: Small whites can be found in almost all parts of Great Britain.
-Their larvae feed on cabbages and other brassicas and they are thus frequently encountered around allotments and other vegetable gardens.
+Their larvae feed on cabbages and other cultivated brassicas and they are thus frequently encountered around allotments and other vegetable gardens.
+They are also associated with wild-growing crucifers including hedge mustard and jack-by-the-hedge.

 Comma (Polygonia c-album)